noshiobec/British_Airyways_data-science_job_simulation/README.md

 ![image](https://github.com/noshiobec/British_Airyways_data-science_job_simulation/assets/96450822/9be39b6b-9890-41cc-8fd0-cfabe89e3837)

 ### Introduction:
 This task involves delving into the realm of predictive modelling to anticipate customer buying behaviour, which is crucial for British Airways to acquire customers before they embark on their holidays.
-Leveraging data and predictive models, the objective is to understand the intricate patterns and factors influencing customers' purchasing decisions, ultimately enhancing proactive customer acquisition strategies.
+Leveraging data and predictive models, the objective is to understand the intricate patterns and factors influencing customers' purchasing decisions, ultimately enhancing proactive customer acquisition strategies. <p style="color: darkblue;"><strong>The Python codes and presentation of findings can be found in the GitHub files in this repository.</strong></p>

 ### Exploring and Preparing the Dataset:
 During this phase, the provided customer booking data is meticulously explored and prepared, laying the foundation for building a high-quality predictive model.
 Through thorough examination and manipulation of the dataset, key features and variables that significantly influence customer buying behaviour are identified.
 Additionally, consideration is given to creating new features to augment the predictive power of the model, thereby setting the stage for robust predictive analytics.